Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Introduction

 \section{Introduction}

-Multiphase flows with phase transitions and heat transfer are ubiquitous in natural and industrial processes, such as atmospheric phenomena, material and food processing, petrochemical engineering, bio-medical as well as life science \citep{Multiphase-Book,ZDY-PhysRep-2019,Succi-RevModPhys-2019,WB-2021-JFM}.
-Besides flows at room temperature and atmospheric conditions, multiphase flows encompass traffic flows and solid materials, e.g., porous media and deep Earth rock, under strong shock or instantaneous loading and unloading under huge pressure \citep{Xu-SciChina}, etc. Therefore, establishing accurate, reliable and efficient models and computational strategies for predicting their flow behavior, will deepen our understanding of the fundamental and underlying physical mechanisms behind multiphase flows.
+Multiphase flows with phase transitions and heat transfer are ubiquitous in natural and industrial processes, such as atmospheric phenomena, material and food processing, petrochemical engineering, bio-medical as well as life science~\citep{Multiphase-Book,ZDY-PhysRep-2019,Succi-RevModPhys-2019,WB-2021-JFM}.
+Therefore, establishing accurate, reliable and efficient models and computational strategies for predicting their flow behavior, will deepen our understanding of the fundamental and underlying physical mechanisms behind multiphase flows.
 Besides major academic significance as complex phenomena far from equilibrium, they also bear essential industrial value.

-Nevertheless, multi-scale modeling and simulation of such a complex system is a long-standing challenge \citep{Luo-2009-JMM,ZDY-PhysRep-2019,Succi-RevModPhys-2019}.
+Nevertheless, multi-scale modeling and simulation of such a complex system is a long-standing challenge~\citep{Luo-2009-JMM,ZDY-PhysRep-2019,Succi-RevModPhys-2019}.
 The challenge arises from the common and unique features of these fluids: (i) complex multi-scale structures and their cross-scale correlations, such as particles, bubbles, droplets and clusters; (ii) rich and abundant evolving interfaces, such as material and mechanical interfaces; (iii) complex forces, relaxations and responses, such as gradient forces, interparticle forces, external forces, and the nonlinear coupling among them; (iv) competition between various spatiotemporal scales and kinetic modes, such as growth, deformation, breakup, cavitating, boiling, and even turbulence.